plone/plone.app.mosaic/README.rst

     $ bin/robot docs/getting-started.rst

+or with phantomjs:

+..  code:: bash
+    $ bin/robot -v BROWSER=phantomjs docs/getting-started.rst

+and open ``./report.html`` to view the test report.

 Just add ``Debug`` keyword anywhere to pause the robot in the middle of the screenshot script and drop you into a Robot Framework REPL.